OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/NPCs/Archfey/Lady Elmenore the Unforgiving.md

 - And [[Archfey]]
-- Matriarch of the Seelie Court (a political faction in the Feywild which tends to be more benevolent towards mortals) and High Warqueen of the Burning Vale.
+- Matriarch of the Seelie Court (a political faction in the Feywild which tends to be more benevolent towards mortals) and High Warqueen of the [[Burning Vale]].
 She is said to be beautiful, with dark skin, burning white eyes and curly hair of orange-hued flaming gold.